 The acquired Group in previous years recognised a provision relating to an onerous contract.
 In arriving at the provision the Group assumed a discount rate in line with the right-of-use asset relating to the contract, and reviewed expected cash flows up to the break date of the contract.
-In the current year, in line with the release of the provision, the discounting has similarly been partly unwound.
+In the current year, in line with the release of the provision, the discounting was fully unwound at the break date of the contract.
 The discount rate used in the current year is 7.8%.